sinpea/CTF-Writeups/writeup-encriptify2-q9.md

 The way out here however, is to trigger an Integer overflow.
 In this case we need to cause an Int32 overflow.
-When we enter the number $ 2^32 + n $, where ` n ` is the number we want to actually put in the input field.
+When we enter the number $2^{32} + n$, where ` n ` is the number we want to actually put in the input field.

-The answer is $ n = 10 $ and we get the following bcrypt hash as our clue for the next stage of this problem:
+The answer is $n = 10$ and we get the following bcrypt hash as our clue for the next stage of this problem:

 ```